hummingbot/hummingbot/documentation/docs/strategies/advanced-mm/index.md

 |-----|-----|
 | `How long do you want to wait before placing the next order if your order gets filled (in seconds)? >>>` | This sets `filled_order_replenish_wait_time` ([definition](#configuration-parameters)). |

-### Configuration Walkthrough

-The following walks through all the steps when running `config` for the first time.

-!!! tip "Tip: Autocomplete inputs during configuration"
-    When going through the command line config process, pressing `<TAB>` at a prompt will display valid available inputs.

 | Prompt | Description |
 |-----|-----|
 | `Enter quantity of bid/ask orders per side (single/multiple) >>> ` | Enter `single` to place only 1 order per side (i.e. 1 bid and 1 ask)<br/><br/>Enter `multiple` to place multiple orders on each side.<br /><br />Multiple order also allows you to set different prices and sizes on each side.
 See [additional configuration for multiple orders](#multiple-order-configuration). |